idaverne/truth-table-generator/README.md

 # truth-table-generator

-To view the generator visit http://www.idavernestanfield.com/multivalued-truth-table-generator/
+To view the generator in all its glory, visit http://www.idavernestanfield.com/multivalued-truth-table-generator/

 ***Safari users*** The app is posted to idavernestanfield.com as an iFrame.
 Due to compatibility issues, Safari users may be unable to use the app in this form.
 As a workaround, Safari users can view at https://idaverne.github.io/truth-table-generator/